KodyKendall/nlweb-wp/readme.txt

 = How does this differ from other AI chat plugins? =

 1. Completely free and open source.
-2. NLWeb for WordPress grounds all AI responses in your actual content rather than generating potentially inaccurate responses.
+2. NLWeb AI Chatbot grounds all AI responses in your actual content rather than generating potentially inaccurate responses.
 It uses your site's content as the knowledge base.

 == Changelog ==